Evaluating if Pharmacy School is Worth the Investment

 Savings

 In addition to years of lost earnings, pharmacists suffer from lost savings.
-It is challenging to save without an income and with a high debt-to-income ratio upon graduation.
+It is easier to save with an income and a high debt-to-income ratio upon graduation.
 Financial planners may disagree on many wealth-building strategies, but it is universally accepted that time is our greatest tool for building wealth.

-The magic of compounding interest allows your money to make more money, and the longer it has to work, the more it can produce.
-If two people start saving a modest $100 per month for retirement, but one starts at 25, and one starts at 35, the 25-year-old will have nearly twice as much saved for retirement by age 65.
+The magic of compounding interest allows your money to make more money; the longer it has to work, the more it can produce.
+If two people save a modest $100 per month for retirement, but one starts at 25 and one starts at 35, the 25-year-old will have nearly twice as much saved for retirement by age 65.

 To think of it another way, if your goal is to have $1 million at age 65 (chances are you’ll need much more), if you start saving just $4,500 each year at 20, chances are very high that you’ll meet your goal.
 If you start at 30, however, you’d need to save almost $9,000 annually.
 If you wait until 40 years, you’ll need to save over $18,000 annually to get there.
 Saving $9,000 per year at age 30 may seem easy on a salary of $120,000 yearly, but then there’s that pesky student loan payment of $1,500-$2,000 yearly.